 August - September 2020: If necessary, TIE will initiate the second round of applications, and applications will be sent to the selection committee for selection of the delegates.

 September - October 2020: Applicants will be notified of their selection.
 Delegates will confirm their attendance by providing proof of travel.
 TIE will confirm all Tufts delegates in the UNFCCC's registration system.
 TIE will also coordinate pre-departure briefings for the Tufts delegates.

 November 2020: COP26!
 TIE will host a de-briefing and dissemination session upon the Tufts delegation's return in order for the delegates to reflect on and share their valuable experiences with the wider Tufts community.

-The 24th Conference of the Parties (COP24) was held 2-15 December 2018 in Katowice, Poland.
-Ten (10) Tufts students, faculty, staff and alumni represented Tufts at this event.
+The 25th Conference of the Parties (COP25) was held in Madrid, Spain from 2 - 13 December under the presidency of the Chilean government .
+Twelve (12) Tufts students, faculty, staff and alumni represented Tufts at this event.

 "Catching glimpses of the world of negotiators as they slog through language, debating down to the bracket, attempting to slide “as applicable” in to the end of every sub-clause, is unique.
 Next year, 2020, is looming on the horizon with large commitment deadlines and the year of the ocean laying out an agenda of breathtaking proportions: but we cannot miss what has happened around us"